letsconnectvpn/lc-daemon/README.md

 What we want to build is a simple daemon that runs on the same node as the OpenVPN processes and is reachable over a TCP socket protected by TLS.
-The daemon will then take care of contacting the OpenVPN processes and execute the commands.
-We want to make this "configuration-less", i.e. the daemon should require no configuration.
+The daemon will then take care of contacting the OpenVPN processes through their local management ports and execute the commands.
+We want to make this "configuration-less", i.e. the daemon should require no additional configuration.

-Currently there are two commands used to talk to OpenVPN: `status` and `kill` where `status` returns a list of connected clients, and `kill` disconnects a client.
+Currently there are two commands used over the OpenVPN management connection:
+`status` and `kill` where `status` returns a list of connected clients, and `kill` disconnects a client.

-In a default installation Let's Connect! has two OpenVPN processes, so the daemon will need to talk to both OpenVPN processes.
+In a default installation our VPN server has two OpenVPN processes, so the daemon will need to talk to both OpenVPN processes.
 The portal can just talk to the daemon and issues a command there.
 The results will be merged by the daemon.

-In addition: we can create a (much) cleaner API then the one used by OpenVPN and abstract the CSV format of the `status` command in something more modern, e.g. JSON or maybe even protobuf.
-Initially it will just be a simple text format.
+Furthermore, we can simplify the API uses to retrieve the list of connected clients and disconnect clients.
+We will only expose what we explicitly use and need, nothing more.

 ## Before